 #1 Ride a bike

 One of the best ways to explore Amsterdam is to explore the city like a local.
 You can either join a bike tour if you are not comfortable with riding a bike by yourself but what’s a better way of getting your bearings while being lost?
 The Dutch bikes are slightly lower than the normal bikes and some don’t have a back break or gears.
-Hiring can either be an hour basis, half day or a whole day.
+Hiring can either be an hourly basis, half day or a whole day.
 Also, the deposit can range from 25 euros and leave a form of ID including a credit card.

 #2 Canals cruise